Skip to main content

 Data Privacy

 Data privacy is at the foundation of DHI’s and our brands’ values and the way in which we treat both our users, professionals and clients.
 We are committed to safeguarding the privacy of our users, whether they are our customers or candidates on our sites.
 It is vital that those utilizing our services and visiting our websites trust our platforms and our ability to protect any information provided to us.
-As such, we pride ourselves on our ability to maintain that trust through compliance with the stringent data protection regulations that apply to our products and services.
+As such, we pride ourselves on our ability to maintain that trust through compliance with the data protection regulations that apply to our products and services.

 Our approach to data privacy aligns with the following principles: